cicixgliamici/formal-quantum-validation/docs/COQ_SQIR.md

 and contract format to SQIR and QuantumLib.
 It complements the native Lean semantics; neither backend is treated as an oracle for the other.

+## What SQIR provides

+SQIR stands for **Small Quantum Intermediate Representation**.
+It is a formally defined circuit language for Coq, designed to make quantum programs small enough to reason about while retaining precise typing and mathematical semantics.
+In this project SQIR is the central semantic target of the Coq backend, not merely a serialization format.

+The relevant SQIR concepts are:

+- `base_ucom dim`, the type of unitary commands over a register of `dim` qubits;
+- operations such as `H`, `X`, `Rz`, and `CNOT`, together with sequential composition `;`;
+- `uc_well_typed`, the proposition that every referenced qubit is valid and multi-qubit operands satisfy SQIR's structural requirements;
+- `uc_eval`, the denotational semantics that maps a unitary command to its complete `2^dim` by `2^dim` matrix;
+- the QuantumLib matrix library and tactics used to reduce exact matrix equalities to scalar equalities.

+The project first represents the shared IR with its own small `Gate` language, then `compile_gate` and `compile_circuit` lower that language to `base_ucom`.
+This separation exposes a reviewable compiler boundary.
+The preservation theorem proves that a well-formed source circuit becomes a well-typed SQIR program, while correctness obligations use `uc_eval` to state exact behavior.

+SQIR is particularly valuable here because Coq checks both the structural argument and the resulting matrix proof.
+The implementation therefore reuses an established formal quantum IR instead of asking reviewers to trust a second ad hoc Python matrix simulator.

+## Coq syntax used in this project

+A reviewer only needs a small part of the language to follow the development:

+- `Inductive Gate ... := ...` declares an algebraic data type.
+Each constructor
+  (`GateH`, `GateCNOT`, and so on) is one possible gate value.
+- `Definition` introduces a named term without recursion.
+It defines `Circuit`, validity predicates, individual gate lowering, and `run`.
+- `Fixpoint` defines structurally recursive functions. `compile_circuit` recursively lowers an ordered gate list and is accepted because each call consumes the remaining list.
+- `match value with ... end` performs case analysis on a gate or list.
+- `Prop` is the universe of propositions. `gate_well_formed` and `uc_well_typed` are properties to prove rather than Boolean runtime checks.
+- `Lemma` and `Theorem` introduce proof obligations. `Proof. ...
+Qed.` encloses the tactic script and stores the kernel-checked result.
+- `Ltac` defines proof automation. `solve_circuit` constructs proof terms by unfolding the lowering, evaluating SQIR matrices, and solving exact scalar equations; the tactic itself is not added as an axiom.
+- Implicit parameters in braces, such as `{dim : nat}`, let Coq infer the register dimension from surrounding terms.

+Common proof commands are also local and readable: `intros` introduces hypotheses, `destruct` and `induction` split data into cases, `apply` uses a known implication or theorem, `exact` supplies the required term, and `cbn`, `simpl`, or `rewrite` reduce definitions and equalities.
+The final authority is always the proof term checked at `Qed`, not the tactic transcript.

 ## Formal representation

 `coq/QuantumValidation/Circuit.v` defines `Gate dim` with constructors for `I`,